On the Energy Efficient Displacement of Random Sensors for Interference and Connectivity: Sensors on the Line

 Let $X_1<X_2<\dots <X_n$ be the initial positions of the sensors.
 Recall that by the monotonicity lemma no sensor $X_i$ is ever placed before sensor $X_j,$ for all $i<j.$

 We assume that the final position of the first sensor is the nonnegative random variable $Z$ with $\mathbf{E}[Z]<\infty$.

 We are now ready to prove the theorem.
-Let $X_i$ be the arrival times of the $i-$th event in Poisson process with arrival rate.
-Let $a_i=\frac{i}{n}-\frac{1}{2n},$ for $i=1,2,\dots,n$ be the anchor points.
-The following result was proved in \cite[Lemma 1]{kranakis_shaikhet}
+Let $X_i$ be the arrival times of the $i-$th event in Poisson process with arrival rate $\lambda.$ Let $t_i=\frac{i}{\lambda},$ for $i=1,2,\dots,n.$ Putting together Theorem \ref{thm:mainexactodd2} and Equation (\ref{eq:probadens}) for $j=1, l=i-1$ we have the following tight asymptotic result